Organic Farming in Germany

 7. Income situation

-Fig. 1: Development of profits plus labour costs per MWU in organic farms and in comparable conventional farms in Germany (click to enlarge)
+Fig. 1: Development of the income (profits plus labour costs per MWU) of organic farms and comparable conventional farms in Germany

 8. Support for organic farming